Asian Longhorned Beetle (Anoplophora glabripennis)

 Origin and Distribution

 The shiny black, bullet-shaped adult is about 1 to 1.5 inches long with irregular sized and shaped white spots.
 Its black-and-white banded antennae are usually longer than its body.
 The elongated feet are black with a whitish-blue upper surface.
 Adults can be seen from late spring through fall depending on climate and geographical location.
 Although its size and large mandibles may cause it to appear threatening, the beetle is harmless to humans and pets.
 Adult females use their mandibles to chew a pit and then deposit an egg into it.
 Each female lives several weeks and will lay up to 90 eggs.
 The larva tunnels under the bark, eventually tunneling deep into the tree.
 Larval tunneling produces frass that consists of feces and wood fibers resembling sawdust.
-The large, light cream-colored larva that lives entirely within the wood of trees is the most damaging stage of the beetle.
+The large, light creamcolored larva that lives entirely within the wood of trees is the most damaging stage as they consume living wood disrupting the flow of nutrients within the tree.
 Typically, the life cycle of the ALB is completed in one year.

 Economic and Environmental Impacts

-Establishment of the Asian longhorned beetle in California or the western United States could cause more damage than Dutch elm disease, chestnut blight, and gypsy moths combined by destroying millions of acres of treasured hardwoods, including forest, park, and backyard trees.
+Establishment of the Asian longhorned beetle in the United States could cause more damage than Dutch elm disease, chestnut blight, and gypsy moths combined by destroying millions of acres of hardwoods, including forest, park, and backyard trees.
 According to the United States Department of Agriculture, the beetle is a threat to lumber, nursery, and tourism industries, with the potential economic impact of more than $41 billion in damages.
-In the western United States, many host trees are important components of landscapes, watersheds, and ecosystems.
-Establishment of this pest could have significant negative impacts on urban landscapes and natural diversity.
-Reduction of shade trees can have significant energy costs in urban areas and reduce property values.
-Dead and dying trees may significantly increase fire hazards.
+Due to the enormous negative impact ALB would have in the U.S. and the success of eradication projects this insect remains a highly regulated pest by USDA-APHIS.
+Once a tree is infested it must be removed and to date over 180,000 trees have been removed in infested areas in order to protect the forests and urban landscapes of the rest of the United States.

 Reporting a Suspected Asian Longhorned Beetle

 If you find a beetle that you suspect is an Asian longhorned beetle, you should collect it and immediately report it to appropriate authorities.
 Place the pest in a glass jar, as the ALB adult is capable of chewing through plastic bags, and put it in the freezer overnight.
 It is very important to note where you found the beetle.
 Record the following information for each sample collected: date; host plant; collector’s name; phone number; collection location including state, county, and address or nearest intersection.
 Global positioning system (GPS) location information is useful, if available.
-To report the finding, in California, call the California Department of Food and Agriculture hotline at 1-800-491-1899.
-If you discover the pest outside of California, call your state department of agriculture, USDA APHIS Plant Protection and Quarantine, or National Plant Diagnostic Network (NPDN) Laboratory.
-Find your nearest NPDN lab at www.npdn.org, or www.wpdn.org.
+To report the finding, call your state department of agriculture, USDA APHIS Plant Protection and Quarantine, or National Plant Diagnostic Network (NPDN) Laboratory.
+Find your nearest NPDN lab at www.npdn.org.

-For more information on the Asian longhorned beetle, visit our Web site at ncipmc.org/action/alerts/asianbeetle.php
+For more information on the Asian longhorned beetle, visit the USDA-APHIS website at: aphis.usda.gov/aphis/resources/pestsdiseases/asian-longhorned-beetle